Skip to content

 super().__init__()

-When the Agent detects an action or intent expressed by the caller, it needs a way to notify our RestaurantReservationCallController appropriately based on what the caller is trying to do.
-To support this, the Agent invokes the on_intent method whenever a caller intent is detected.
 The detected intent is passed to on_intent in natural language, giving you the flexibility to use any tools, services, or logic needed to determine the next steps.
-While this processing occurs, the Agent remains engaged in the conversation with the caller, ensuring the caller experience stays responsive and is not blocked by downstream logic.
+While this processing occurs, the Agent remains engaged in the conversation with the caller, ensuring the caller experience stays responsive.

 How can we set things up such that our RestaurantReservationCallController is able to process downstream logic on a select set of intents that the Agent detects?